Passive vs. Active Transport Video Tutorial & Practice | Pearson+ Channels

 Passive membrane transport processes include___________.

-What is the difference between active and passive transport across a membrane?
+What is the difference between active and passive transport across a plasma membrane?

 A transport protein that simultaneously transports two different molecules in different directions is called: